Skip to content

 MarketRentPerUnitRentGrowth

-• CoStar’s September rent data highlights San Jose as one of the most expensive rental markets in the United States, reporting average asking rents of $3,219
+• CoStar’s September rent data highlights San Jose as one of the most expensive rental markets in the United States, with continued rent growth

 • Read the details here